fabiospampinato/vscode-optimize-images/README.md

 #### Windows

 - [IOptimizer](https://github.com/ymg2006/Image-Optimizer): both lossless and lossy  png, jp?g, gif image optimizer.
-Images are compressed on the highest available compression levels.
 Realeases and settings and how to's are included in readme.

 #### Linux